mgdigital/tsinject/README.md

 logger.info('Logging something!')
 ```

-Note that we shouuld only call [[IContainer.get]] from within a factory function or from the [composition root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/), avoiding the [service locator anti-pattern](https://freecontent.manning.com/the-service-locator-anti-pattern/).
+Note that we should only call [IContainer.get](https://mgdigital.github.io/tsinject/interfaces/IContainer.html#get) from within a factory function or from the [composition root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/), avoiding the [service locator anti-pattern](https://freecontent.manning.com/the-service-locator-anti-pattern/).

 And that's it - unlike some other DI containers that claim to be lightweight, tsinject really is tiny and has a simple API, allowing large and complex but loosely coupled applications to be built from small, simple and easily testable components.